AssetFetch/spec/spec.md

 - Instructions for parsing or otherwise handling specific data
 - Relationships between resources

 ## 2.9.
-Asset unlocking
+Component unlocking
-> Performing a query from the client to the provider to indicate that the user requests access to a specific asset or implementation.
-The provider acknowledges the query and then grants access to the requested resource, often along with a side-effect in the provider's back-end systems, such as a charging the user for a purchase.
+> Performing a query from the client to the provider to request access to a specific component of an implementation.
+> The provider acknowledges the query and then grants access to the requested component(s), possibly along with a side-effect in the provider's back-end system, such as a charging the user for a purchase.

-The standard operating mode of an AssetFetch provider is to freely distribute the files for any asset implementation that the client.
+The standard operating mode of an AssetFetch provider is to freely distribute the component files for any asset implementation that the client.

-However, the provider MAY choose to deploy access limitations to component resources to require payment, impose usage quotas, or add other limitations to control asset distribution.
+However, the provider MAY choose to configure access limitations for all or some components to require payment, impose usage quotas, or add other limitations to control distribution.
-To accommodate this, providers are able to define an additional procedure to "unlock" assets, requiring further action by the client and user to access the files associated with components.
+To accommodate this, providers are able to define an additional endpoint to perform "unlocking" queries against.
+The pattern by which components are unlocked (for example on a per-asset or per-implementation basis - or even more granular) can be controlled with a high degree of flexibility, accommodating many patterns commonly used by digital asset stores.

-**AssetFetch does not concern itself with the actual transaction itself, users still need to perform any required account- and payment setup with the provider through external means, usually the provider's website.**
+**AssetFetch does not concern itself with any actual monetary transactions, users still need to perform any required account- and payment setup with the provider through external means, usually through the provider's website.**